maux96/yas/README.md

 ```
 The slider will have by default the elements that the node with `id` equal (in this case) to `slider_id` has as children.

-The slider may be created using `AddYasToHTMLElement`, passing directly the container Node.
+The slider can be created using `AddYasToHTMLElement`, passing directly the container Node.

 ---
 ## Actions